-- Classroom support across the curriculum, where appropriate
+- In Classroom Support across the curriculum, where appropriate

 - A calm, supportive environment in the Inclusion SEN area for those needing support during unstructured times

 - An enhanced transition programme for those needing additional support with the move to secondary school or between key stages